 5.1.
 Use Quora And Reddit

-There are innumerable Q&A discussions on these sites covering almost every subject.
-To find out what pain concerns are being mentioned, search for keywords associated with your industry.
+There are literally millions of Q&A discussions on these sites, covering virtually any topic under the sun.
+To find out what pain topics are being discussed, search for keywords related to your industry.

 5.2.
 Participate In Facebook Groups